ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-on-arm-2.md

  Because the accumulator variable is not 8-bit but 32-bit, the typical SIMD implementation that would involve 16 8-bit Subtractions, absolute values and additions would not do, and a widening conversion to 32-bit would have to take place before the accumulation.
 This would mean that 4x items at a time would be accumulated, but with the use of these instructions, the performance gain can be up to 16x faster than the original scalar code, or ~4x faster than the typical SIMD implementation.

-For completeness we will also include the SVE2 code, which is even cleaner and does not even require a special multiple of 16 size.
+For completeness we will also include the SVE2 code, which does not depend on size being a multiple of 16.
 This is the output without the `N -= N % 16` before the loop:
 You could compile it on any Arm system -even without support for SVE2- just by adding the appropriate `-march` flag:

 ```bash
 gcc -O3 -fno-inline -march=armv9-a sadtest.c -o sadtest
 ```

-(depending on the compiler tested `-march=armv9-a` might not be available, in that case you could use `-march=march8-a+sve2`)
+(depending on the compiler version tested `-march=armv9-a` might not be available, in that case you could use `-march=march8-a+sve2`)

 The SVE2 assembly output for `sad8()` in this case will be: